AWS RDS Aurora Serverless

 • Transactional and analytical workloads on the same database: Parallel Query allows Aurora to maintain high transaction throughput alongside concurrent analytical queries.

-• Parallel Query can be enabled and disabled dynamically at both the global and session level using the aurora_pq parameter.
+• Parallel Query can be enabled and disabled dynamically at both the global and session level using the aurora_parallel_query parameter.

-• Parallel Query is available for the MySQL 5.6-compatible version of Aurora
+• Parallel Query is available for all current Aurora MySQL versions (MySQL 8.0 and 8.4 compatible).

 Aurora Scaling

-• Aurora storage scaling is built-in and will automatically grow, up to 64 TB (soft limit), in 10GB increments with no impact on database performance.
+• Aurora storage scaling is built-in and will automatically grow, up to 128 TiB (up to 256 TiB for Aurora MySQL and PostgreSQL as of July 2025), in 10GB increments with no impact on database performance.

 • There is no need to provision storage in advance